-In this section, we provide first descriptive evidence as to post-intervention trends in bank equity, bank CDS prices and sovereign CDS prices in Subsection 3.2.1, and bank access to funding in Subsection 3.2.2.
+In this section, we describe the post-intervention trends in bank equity, bank CDS prices and sovereign CDS prices in Subsection 3.2.1, and bank access to funding in Subsection 3.2.2.

 3.2.1.
 Bank risk and sovereign risk